-- 3.23 Sky Quality can be measured either by looking down at the Earth from above and measuring the upward light or by measuring the brightness of the sky from the ground.
+Sky quality can be measured either by looking down at the Earth from above and measuring the upward light or by measuring the brightness of the sky from the ground.
 Most ground measurements use a Sky Quality meter (see section 2) either with a Unihedron meter, or a TESS photometer which cost around £150.
-More complicated options are available, such as data loggers or all-sky units, but for quick measurements, the simple hand-held button operated units are acceptable. - 3.24 You can also get a rough estimation of sky quality by counting the number of stars in the constellation of Orion which can be seen in the winter months.
+More complicated options are available, such as data loggers or all-sky units, but for quick measurements, the simple hand-held button operated units are acceptable.
+You can also get a rough estimation of sky quality by counting the number of stars in the constellation of Orion which can be seen in the winter months.
 Observers can get a rough estimation of sky quality by counting the number of stars within the rectangle formed by the shoulders and feet.
 The number of stars you can see will give you the indication.

-The CPRE, the countryside charity, used this method for their star count.
+CPRE (Figure 16) used this method for their star count.
 In a city centre you will be lucky to make out 10 stars whereas under a good Milky Way dark sky in the UK you should be able to see around 25-30.
 Theoretically, there are 40 stars visible to the naked eye within Orion, but you need to be in a very dark place and have very good eyes to see them all.

-Figure 16 - CPRE Star Count
+Figure 15 - CPRE Star Count

-Figure 17 - First Quarter Moon in the Malvern Hills AONB
+Figure 16 - First Quarter Moon in the Malvern Hills National Landscape